 1. Scope.
-All materials produced or adduced in the course of discovery, including, initial disclosures, responses to discovery requests, deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), shall be subject to this Order concerning Confidential Information as defined below.
+All materials produced or adduced in the course of discovery, including initial disclosures, responses to discovery requests, deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), shall be subject to this Order concerning Confidential Information as defined below.
 This Order is subject to the Local Rules of this District and the Federal Rules of Civil Procedure on matters of procedure and calculation of time periods.

-2. (a) Confidential Information.
-As used in this Order, "Confidential Information" means information designated as "CONFIDENTIAL-SUBJECT TO PROTECTIVE ORDER" by the producing party that falls within one or more of the following categories: (a) information protected from disclosure by statute, (b) information that reveals trade secrets; (c) research, technical, commercial or financial information that the party has maintained as confidential; (d) medical information concerning any individual; (e) personal identity information; (f) income tax returns (including attached schedules and forms), W-2 forms and 1099 forms; (g) personnel or employment records of a person who is not a party to this case; and (h) any information contained within the following file materials that is prohibited from public disclosure by statute, subject to the Public Release Procedure set forth in paragraph 2.(b), below:
+2. Confidential Information.
+As used in this Order, "Confidential Information" means information designated as "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" by the producing party that falls within one or more of the following categories: (a) information prohibited from disclosure by statute; (b) information that reveals trade secrets; (c) research, technical, commercial or financial information that the party has maintained as confidential; (d) medical information concerning any individual; (e) personal identity information; (f) income tax returns (including attached schedules and forms), W-2 forms and 1099 forms; ~~or~~(g) personnel or employment records of a person who is not a party to the case; or (h) detainee incident reports (categorized as "EM - Reincarceration) concerning any individual other than Plaintiff, Vondell Wilbourn, insofar as those reports contain the names and potentially other personal information, including the circumstances and reasons for the reincarceration, of individuals who are not a named party to the case.
+Information or documents that are available to the public may not be designated as Confidential Information.